 The thing with weight classes is, people rarely fall bang in the middle of one.
 Seeing as it is rarely more than 15 lbs between BJJ weight classes, this shouldn’t be a very worrying thing for people.
 Yet, the common perception is that if you’re a featherweight who ends up in the lightweight division, you’ll get crushed by people with ease.
 No, you won’t!
-The only thing to worry about if you’re going two or more weight classes above something that you might see as your optimal is the height of people.
+The only thing to worry about if you’re going two or more weight classes above something that you might see as optimal is the height of people.
 If you’re 5’5″ and weighing 210lbs, you should lose the weight anyhow.
 What you shouldn’t do, is try to cut down to lightweight in three weeks before a tournament.

 Fitting within a BJJ weight class is not hard.
 Tailor a sustainable nutrition plan first.
 See if you can stick to it for a few months.
 By then, you’ll get the most of it.
-If you’re comfortable staying at that weight (+/-5lbs) during your life than choose the weight class where you fit without any cutting.
+If you’re comfortable staying at that weight (+/-5lbs) during your life then choose the weight class where you fit without any cutting.
 Obviously, if a pound is a difference you can consider holding the carbs a couple of days before a competition.
 But otherwise, trying to get three BJJ weight classes lower in order to have a physical advantage is just a hoax.
 Read on and you’ll understand why.

 Cutting Weight For BJJ

-So far, most weight cutting methods employed by both amateurs and professional grapplers are dangerous, to say the least.
+So far, most weight-cutting methods employed by both amateurs and professional grapplers are dangerous, to say the least.
 The method of choice for most is dehydration, often extreme, in order to reduce water weight.
 Doing burpees in a sauna is exceedingly uncomfortable – and for a reason.
 Our body is not designed to kick-start weight loss ta such a steep rate in so little time.
 Since it’s holding on to everything it can for dear life, water is usually the easiest thing to get rid of.
 However, doing anything, physical or mental, in a dehydrated state is next to impossible.

 One really important thing to consider about BJJ weight classes is the weight of the Gi.
-For those competing in Gi events, expect a weight of 3-5 lbs on top of your own bodyweight.
-This depends on a lot on the type of Gi as well as its size.
+For those competing in Gi events, expect a weight of 3-5 lbs on top of your own body weight.
+This depends a lot on the type of Gi as well as its size.
 The larger the Gi, the more it weighs.
-However, after a grueling weight cut, ending up DQed because you didn’t factor in Gi weight is about as useless risk to your health as it can get.
+However, after a grueling weight cut, ending up DQed because you didn’t factor in Gi weight is about as useless a risk to your health as it can get.

 The one thing that can help you is careful and structured weight manipulation.
 You need to take your weight down to the level where you can do two things with it.
-The first is retain it for extended periods of time with ease.
-The second is have the energy to perform at a high pace and level, against another well-trained grappler.
+The first is to retain it for extended periods of time with ease.
+The second is to have the energy to perform at a high pace and level, against another well-trained grappler.

 The Weigh-In Debate

 In truth, the blame for extreme weight cutting is not only down to the athletes.
 While introducing more BJ weight classes doesn’t seem logical, doing something about the weigh-in is pretty straightforward.
-Most organizations around the world, tend to have the grapplers weigh-in right before their first match.
+Most organizations around the world, tend to have the grapplers weigh in right before their first match.
 In an ideal world with no weight cuts, this seems like the best thing to do to keep things fair.

 However, if anything is for certain, it is the majority of people are going to look to cut weight.
-Furthermore, most of them haven o idea how to do it safely.
+Furthermore, most of them have o idea how to do it safely.
 So, if this is the trend, would it really be so difficult for organizers to try and reduce the dangers?
 All it takes is switching the weigh-ins from the day off, to the day before a tournament.
 Just like in MMA.
 This is going to give the athletes more time to get back to normal, reducing some of the dangers of cutting weight.
 It is also login to make an event run much smoother, without the hustle of weighing everyone from all BJJ weight classes before a match.

 The UAJJF and other invitational tournaments like EBI have already adopted this practice. it is working for them, and it should be something every other promotion or organization out there considers.
 After all, the health of the athletes should come first, and both the athlete and the organization should do whatever they can to ensure that.